 These services are delivered by Mercycare through a program funded by the Department of Training and Workforce Development.

 When you’re released from prison, finding a steady job or getting your career back on track can make a big difference in getting your life moving in a positive direction.
-Specialist support services are available to help get you into work or training, and there is also a program for Aboriginal ex-offenders to support effective transition from prison to reconnect with community and culture.
+Outcare is supporting the Jobs and Skills Centres with specialist services to help get you into work or training.
+They also offer program for Aboriginal ex-offenders to support effective transition from prison to reconnect with community and culture.

 Outcare can help with information on training or education options and advice on choosing a career path, a computer, printer and internet access to help with writing your resumé and job applications, and preparing for job interviews.

 They also offer a one-day career development course, delivered in prison, which covers aspects such as interview techniques, self-image, disclosing convictions and how to access employment services within the community to prepare people for release.